People in Smithfield, Selma, Four Oaks, Benson, Clayton, and across Johnston County, NC, have chosen to work with our law firm because:

-A bankruptcy attorney with Sasser Law will explain your best options.
+A bankruptcy attorney with Sasser Law Firm will explain your best options.
 Our attorney will explain what filing for bankruptcy involves, and what you can expect throughout the process.

 Our bankruptcy attorneys in Johnston County will do all the legwork required to ensure your bankruptcy filing or other financial arrangements are complete and recorded as required by law.
-Our goal is to take on all of the necessary workload we can, though you may need to obtain and/or sign certain personal financial documents.
+Our goal is to take on all of the necessary workloads we can, though you may need to obtain and/or sign certain personal financial documents.

 Bankruptcy Cases Our Law Firm Handles for Johnston County Clients

-There are numerous types of bankruptcy filings available to meet consumers’ and businesses’ needs.
+There are numerous types of bankruptcy filings available to meet consumers and businesses needs.
 No two cases are exactly alike.
 The type of bankruptcy protection you need depends on the specifics of your financial situation.
 Your Johnston County bankruptcy attorney will take the time to understand your financial situation and your needs and goals before drawing up a plan tailored to put you on a course toward financial stability.

 Some of the types of bankruptcies our attorneys regularly pursue for residents and businesses in Smithfield and other Johnston County communities include:

 Chapter 7 is the most common type of bankruptcy.
-It allows an individual to have most unsecured debt forgiven, which includes credit card balances, past rent, phone and utility bills, medical bills, unsecured personal loans and deficiency balances on repossessed vehicles.
+It allows an individual to have most unsecured debt forgiven, which includes credit card balances, past rent, phone and utility bills, medical bills, unsecured personal loans, and deficiency balances on repossessed vehicles.
 Individuals who go through Chapter 7 bankruptcy can rebuild their credit faster afterward, and most Chapter 7 cases cost less than other options.

 Chapter 7 also includes:

 - Immediate protection from creditors.